Causative: Terminology

 Many authors have written extensively on causative constructions and have used a variety of terms, often to talk about the same things.

 S, A, and O are terms used in morphosyntactic alignment to describe arguments in a sentence.
 The subject of an intransitive verb is S, the agent of a transitive verb is A, and the object of a transitive is O. These terms are technically not abbreviations (anymore) for "subject", "agent", and "object", though they can usually be thought of that way.
-P is often used instead of O in many works.
+P (standing for "patient") is often used instead of O in many works.

 The term underlying is used to describe sentences, phrases, or words that correspond to their causative versions.
 Often, this underlying sentence may not be explicitly stated.
 For example, for the sentence "'John made Bill drive the truck'", the underlying sentence would be Bill drove the truck.
 This has also been called the base situation.

 A derived sentence would be the causativized variant of the underlying sentence.

 The causer is the new argument in a causative expression that causes the action to be done.
 The causer is the new argument brought into a derived sentence.
 In the example sentence above, John is the causer.

 The causee is the argument that actually does the action in a causativized sentence.
 It is usually present in both the underlying and derived sentences.
 Bill is the causee in the above example.